tom-krieger/security_baseline/README.md

 ### fact_name

-This parameter cn be eiterh a string or an array.
-In case of a strig the string is the name of the fact within the `security_baseline` hash.
-In case of an array, the array witll be expanded into an array access to the hsh.
+This parameter can be either a string or an array.
+In case of a string the string is the name of the fact within the `security_baseline` hash.
+In case of an array, the array will be expanded into an array access to the hash.
 For the example for the cramfs kernel module above the fact will be looked up like `$facts['security_baseline']['kernel_modules']['cramfs']`.

 ### fact_value

 The value the fact is compared against.
 In case of a single value the value of the fact is compared to the value given.
-In case of an array, all values of the array have to be in the fact and the fact should nt contain any additional values.
+In case of an array, all values of the array have to be in the fact and the fact should not contain any additional values.

 ## Extend the security baseline